-This usage is often seen as unfavorable, as it implies that the person is so focused on appearing socially aware that they become insincere or intolerant of other perspectives.
+This usage is often seen as unfavorable, as it implies that the person is so focused on appearing socially aware that they becomes insincere or intolerant of other perspectives.

-For example, someone might say, “She’s so woke, she won’t even listen to anyone who disagrees with her about anything.”
-Or, “He’s always lecturing people about being woke, but he doesn’t actually do anything to support the causes he talks about.”
+For example, someone might say, “She’s so woke; she won’t even listen to anyone who disagrees with her about anything.”
+Or, “He’s always lecturing people about being woke, but he doesn’t do anything to support the causes he talks about.”

 “Woke” gained renewed popularity in the 2000s, particularly with the rise of the Black Lives Matter movement.
 It was used to describe individuals who were aware of and actively engaged in combating systemic racism and police brutality.